rubal2508/Ctrl-Alt-Elite/README.md

 # Ctrl-Alt-Elite

-Wally : A voice assistant to Walmart application
+Wally : A voice assistant

 You will need to have your an Open-AI API key available in env to run this project